 “Coupled with the fact that our Wills and probate records date back as far as 1462 (from various, countrywide sources, including the Bank of England and the Northamptonshire and Rutland Probate Index), and it’s easy to see how useful, and interesting, these documents can prove to be.”

 Over many years, Moxon researchers have uncovered, deciphered, copied, and transcribed many Moxon-related wills and the results of their labours are provided on the Moxon Research website for Members to research.

-Below we present the opening page of the will, dated 5th April 1684, of one George Moxon, “Gent, being sick and weak in body, but of good and perfect memory…” together with the transcript made by one of our Members.
+As an example, we present below the opening page of the will, dated 5th April 1684, of one George Moxon, “Gent, being sick and weak in body, but of good and perfect memory…” together with the transcript made by one of our Members.